markjnkim/es_mod/01-html/content/step-2-header-footer.md

 - We can share styles across multiple HTML files since it's in a third-party file as opposed to directly coupled to the single HTML document.

-> URKEL SAYS: This reinforces a concept called "Separation of Concerns", meaning that it's better to keep code that serves different purposes away from each other so it's easier to read and write
+> IMPORTANT: This reinforces a concept called "Separation of Concerns", meaning that it's better to keep code that serves different purposes away from each other so it's easier to read and write

 ## Setting up our first stylesheet